 Chancellor George Osborne has confirmed that the 50p a month landline tax ear-marked for next-generation broadband will be scrapped.

 Instead the government will leave the majority of super-fast broadband roll-out to private investment.
+Some money will be available for rural roll-outs, he said.

 The Conservatives opposed the introduction of the broadband tax and it was dropped from the Finance Bill at the end of the last parliament.